MSc Engineering with Management

 Overview

-The MSc in Engineering with Management is designed for graduates who wish to combine leading-edge knowledge in management practices and state-of-the-art practical advances to lead in the new era of engineering and technology.
+The MSc in Engineering with Management is designed for graduates eager to combine management practices and modern engineering thinking and knowledge.

-With world-leading companies including Arup, Babcock, DNV, GKN, Airbus, Rolls-Royce and the National Composite Centre on our doorstep, we have placed industry at the heart of the vision for this programme and each of its three pathways.
+With world-leading companies including Arup, Babcock, DNV, GKN, Airbus, Rolls-Royce and the National Composite Centre on our doorstep, we have placed industry at the heart of this programme.

 Programme structure